Publications

 Abstract: The COVID-19 pandemic has led to enormous movements in economic data that strongly affect parameters and forecasts obtained from standard VARs.
 One way to address these issues is to model extreme observations as random shifts in the stochastic volatility (SV) of BVAR residuals.
 Specifically, we propose VAR models with outlier-augmented SV that combine transitory and persistent changes in volatility.
 The resulting density forecasts for the COVID-19 period are much less sensitive to outliers in the data than standard VARs.
 Evaluating forecast performance over the last few decades, we find that outlier-augmented SV schemes do at least as well as a conventional SV model.
 Predictive Bayes factors indicate that our outlier-augmented SV model provides the best fit for the period since the pandemic's outbreak, as well as for earlier subsamples of high volatility.

-• Updated estimates through 2022:Q3 (using FRED data available on Oct 3 2022) : Real-rate trend, shadow rate.
+Updated estimates through 2023:Q3 (using FRED data available on Aug 23 2023) : Real-rate trend, shadow rate.
 (The usual disclaimer applies; none of the estimates or related material necessarily represents the views of the Deutsche Bundesbank, the Eurosystem, the Board of Governors of the Federal Reserve System or the Federal Open Market Committee.)

 Abstract: Modeling nominal interest rates requires taking account of their effective lower bound (ELB).
 We propose a flexible time-series approach that includes a ``shadow rate'' -- a notional rate identical to the actual nominal rate except when the ELB binds.
 We apply this approach to a trend-cycle decomposition of interest rates and macroeconomic variables that generates competitive interest-rate forecasts.
 Our estimates of the real-rate trend edged down somewhat in recent decades, but not significantly so.
 We identify monetary policy shocks from shadow-rate surprises and find they were particularly effective at stimulating economic activity during the ELB period.